Skip to main content

 What is an Accredited Vascular Scientist (AVS)?

-The SVTGBI have offered an accreditation scheme for those practicing vascular ultrasound since 1994.
+The CSVS have offered an accreditation scheme for those practicing vascular ultrasound since 1994.
 It is a globally renowned qualification which demonstrates individuals have a minimum of 3 years clinical experience, a high level of theoretical knowledge, have performed an extensive portfolio of over 2000 scans and an in-depth practical assessment of skills.
 All AVS members are then required to maintain their knowledge and skills through a continued professional development system.

 All AVS members are searchable on the AVS Register (www.svtgbi.org.uk/avs-search/)